 Washington State Energy Office

-The Washington State Energy Office provides clean energy grants to Washington state entities.
-Staff also review energy issues.
-We work on the benefits of energy and state energy goals, providing energy policy support, analysis and information to the state and provide energy grants to Washington state entities.
+The Washington State Energy Office reviews energy issues, works on the benefits of energy and state energy goals.
+We provide energy policy support, analysis and information to the state and provide energy grants to Washington state entities.

 Weatherization helps to reduce energy costs for low-income families by increasing the energy efficiency of their homes.
 Weatherizing a home has a positive impact in communities and additionally helps economic growth and reduces environmental impacts.

 Clean Energy Fund grants provides grants for clean energy projects.
 These save energy, reduce energy costs, reduce harmful emissions and increase energy independence for the state.